 Why are we developing Stockholm Arlanda right now?

-More and more people are choosing to fly to and from Stockholm Arlanda – in 2015, more than 23 million passengers passed through the airport.
+More and more people are choosing to fly to and from Stockholm Arlanda – in 2016, close to 25 million passengers passed through the airport.
 Over the past two years, passenger volume has increased by 3 million.
 It is estimated that almost 40 million people will travel via Stockholm Arlanda in 2040.

 Expansion and further development are needed to handle the growth